solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 KaiGilb: graphMetrix
 * +1 hindia:
 * +1 dmitrizagidulin: (though I agree with @jaxoncreed that clarification is needed.)
+* +0 bblfish: public [si] [ai]. (agree with jaxon.
+I also think one needs to distinguish between ability to add new resources the Container, and changes to the container itself.
+You may be happy to allow people to add to an ldp:Container but not to change the nature of the container, say from an ldp:BasicContainer to an ldp:IndirectContainer, as the latter container has speech act implications beyond the creation of the content.
+See my [chapter 2 of my 2nd year report](https://co-operating.systems/2019/04/01/).
+Yes, delete without read seems dubious and dangerous - in [RelBAC](https://github.com/solid/authorization-panel/issues/150) I think delete is a subproperty of write.).

 ### Read-append access to a Collection
 URL: https://solid.github.io/authorization-panel/wac-ucr/#collection-readappend